 - Part of my job is to answer your questions outside class, so if you need help, please ask! in person or by e-mail or phone. - Some of my office hours are designated as "open lab".
-At those times I will be in one of the labs (probably HAS 340) ready to answer questions.
+At those times I will be in one of the classrooms/labs ready to answer questions.